 To create your first fleet, log into your balenaCloud dashboard and click the Create fleet button.

-Select the UP Board device type, choose an application type, enter a name, and click Create new application:
+Select the UP Board device type, choose a fleet type, enter a name, and click Create new fleet:

-After the application has been created, you will be redirected to the dashboard for the newly created application, where you can add your first UP Board.
+After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first UP Board.

 To connect with balenaCloud, your UP Board needs a balenaOS image configured for your device type, fleet, and network.
 Start by clicking Add device in your fleet dashboard:

 Select the type of network connection you'll be using: Ethernet Only or Wifi + Ethernet.
 A network connection is required to allow the device to connect to balenaCloud.
 Selecting Wifi + Ethernet allows you to enter a Wifi SSID and Wifi Passphrase which is then built into the image.